angel-ibm/stro/demo/setup_demo.md

 # Demo Setup

-We will provision and prepare a watsonx.data system to tun the demo.
+We will provision and prepare a watsonx.data system to run the demo.
 The full environment is based on the technologies described on this lab:
 <https://ibm.github.io/watsonx-data-lab/>

 ## Prerequisites